tj5miniop/tj5os-cosmic/README.md

 # tj5os

-A personal project, utilising the COSMIC desktop environment from System76. tj5os aims to provide a lean and minimal experience to users while providing everything as well.
+A personal project, utilising the COSMIC desktop environment from System76. tj5os aims to provide a lean and minimal starting point to users.

 Bazaar is installed by default to easily get your favourite applications from flathub Automatic updates enabled